-At the request of MSU Pittsburg the Atlantic Strike Team worked with the United States Secret Service to prepare for Above: View of the technical decontamination setup.
-Right: The G20 table and delegates.
+At the request of MSU Pittsburg the Atlantic Strike Team worked with the United States Secret Service to prepare for and provide technical hazardous material, chemical, biological, radiological, and nerve agent decontamination for the President of the United States and international dignitaries in the event of a weapons of mass destruction event.
+The delegates.

-and provide technical hazardous material, chemical, biological, radiological, and nerve agent decontamination for the President of the United States and international dignitaries in the event of a weapons of mass destruction event.
-The team and response equipment were staged at the David C. Lawrence Convention Center and the Maritime Operations Center for the duration of the event.
+team and response equipment were staged at the David C. Lawrence Convention Center and the Maritime Operations Center for the duration of the event.
 With a strategically placed small boat, personnel, and equipment, the Strike Force was prepared to perform dignitary waterside evacuation in the event of an incident.
 Decontamination support was also provided for all Coast Guard response assets.
 Finally, members provided technical response preparedness expertise to MSU Pittsburgh, Deployable Operations Group Team Leaders, Incident Command Post, and the Emergency Operations Center.